Using omniplate to analysis data from plate readers¶

 p.restricttime(tmin= 2)

-Although this command will remove data from the p.s dataframe, it will not remove data from p.r and so could potentially be reversed.
+Although this command will remove data from the p.s dataframe, it will not remove data from p.r and so can be reversed.

 p.plot(y= 'OD', plate= True)